Orayiram Kinakkalal

 Orayiram Kinakkalal is a 2018 Indian Malayalam-language comedy thriller film directed by Pramod Mohan.
-The screenplay was written by Kiran Varma and Mohan, with dialogues co-written by Hrishikesh Mundani.
+The screenplay was written by Kiran Varma and Mohan, with dialogue co-written by Hrishikesh Mundani.
 The film stars Biju Menon, Roshan Mathew, Sharu Varghese, Kalabhavan Shajohn, Nirmal Palazhi, and Sakshi Agarwal.
 Orayiram Kinakkalal was released on 7 April 2018.

 Synopsis

 Sreeram, an Ex NRI gets involved in a quick money making plan along with few other characters.
 Faced with unexpected turns of event, the story unfolds revealing different shades of each characters and how much they are willing to lose to fulfill their dreams.
 An unusual ride for a common man who is bound by family and law/crime.